Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in megabytes per second) that can be transported over the external memory interface within a second.
-It's worked out by multiplying the card's bus width by the speed of its memory.
-In the case of DDR RAM, the result should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be transferred over the external memory interface within a second.
+The number is calculated by multiplying the interface width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
-This number is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
+This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

 Display Prices